 No-shows aren't just annoying — they're expensive.
 The costs are both direct and indirect, and they compound across every vacancy in your portfolio.

 Staff time wasted: A single prepared tour consumes 30–45 minutes of staff time.
 That includes travel to the unit, preparation (lights, HVAC, staging), waiting at the property, and the administrative follow-up when the prospect doesn't arrive.
-For a leasing agent earning $28–35/hour fully loaded, each no-show costs $14–26 in direct labour.
+For a leasing agent earning an approximate loaded labour cost of $28–35/hour, each no-show costs $14–26 in direct labour.
 Multiply that by dozens of no-shows per month across a portfolio, and you're looking at hundreds of hours of wasted productivity per year.

 Portfolio-level impact: Let's put numbers to a realistic scenario.
 Take a 200-unit building with an 8% annual turnover rate — that's 16 unit turns per year.
 If you schedule an average of 4 tours per vacancy and experience a 35% no-show rate, that's roughly 22 no-show tours annually.
 At 2–3 extra vacancy days per no-show and $73/day in vacancy cost, you're looking at a significant hidden cost.